Editor’s note: Post updated in January 2022 to reflect new plugins.

 Envira Gallery is more of a gallery plugin with a WordPress capability.
 Still, for its designated purpose and the bonus, it’s one of the best, meaning you wouldn’t want to ignore this one.
 It comes with its own Videos Addon feature for WordPress and this lets you grab clips from YouTube, Wistia, or even your own self-hosted WordPress videos.

 Up next is a plugin that’s most likely best suited for content creators who also dabble in videos.
-If, in addition to your website, you’re also a YouTuber and want an easy way to both to manage your YouTube channel and embed your videos to your main site, then YourChannel is perfect for you.
+If, in addition to your website, you’re also a YouTuber and want an easy way to both manage your YouTube channel and embed your videos to your main site, then YourChannel is perfect for you.
 It’s not as popular as some of the more mainstream options in this list but it also has a free version.

 With YourChannel, you can easily turn your website or blog into a place of engagement similar to YouTube.
-The best part is that you don’t even need additional storage for this; YourChannel lets you load your videos and playlists from the comfort of the WordPress site, no need for additional messy tabs, leading to overall better user experience.
+The best part is that you don’t even need additional storage for this; YourChannel lets you load your videos and playlists from the comfort of the WordPress site, with no need for additional messy tabs, leading to overall better user experience.
 It’s also quite easy to set up.

 Depending on what you’re working on, some videos may not be best uploaded to a site like YouTube.
 For example, if you’re selling a product or wanting a video to be seen by only a select group of people.
 With Video Embed & Thumbnail Generator, you can easily embed self-hosted videos in a wide variety of formats.
 Once a video is uploaded, you can choose a thumbnail from the video to set as the featured image, or add the URL to a different image.